f5devcentral/f5-distributed-cloud-labs-101/application/docs/state1/HTTPlb2.rst

     |lb-basic|

     .. note::
-      If you are not set up with a delegated domain you can disable the option to automatically manage DNS records.
+      If your tenant does not use a delegated domain you can disable the option to automatically manage DNS records.
-      You can supply an arbitrary domain (example.com) and later you can use the following command to verify
+      You can supply an arbitrary domain (example.com) and later you can use the following command to verify.

       .. code-block::